suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.63d (2021-03-16)
+### Bug Fixes
+- Fix client not send rotation while not moving.
+- Fix monster character entity's on respawn not being called.

+### Improvement
+- Rotate character smoothly after received inputs from other clients or when received sync transform from server.

+* * *

 ## 1.63c (2021-03-16)
 ### Bug Fixes
 - Fix wrong server authoritative move destination.
 I've changed how it works, now it will send position, rotation, movement state when there are changes that occur only.
 It won't send point-click position or move input state separately, it will calculate movement destination at client send the destination to server then server move character.